 The Final Verdict

 Chronograph watches are some of the most functional and useful watches on the market, and thus, are some of my favorite for everyday wear.

-While it can be difficult to find a solid mechanical or automatic chronograph under $500, it’s not impossible, and hopefully the couple in this list satisfy your needs.
+While it can be difficult to find a solid mechanical or automatic chronograph under $500, it’s not impossible, and hopefully, the couple on this list satisfy your needs.

-To wrap things up, some chronographs you definitely want to check out are: the Bulova Lunar Pilot for an “Omega Speedmaster” vibe on a budget, the Tissot V8 Chronograph for an affordable swiss automatic, and the Orient Neo70s for that panda dial goodness.
+To wrap things up, some chronographs you definitely want to check out are the Bulova Lunar Pilot for an “Omega Speedmaster” vibe on a budget, Tissot V8 for an affordable swiss automatic, and the Orient Neo70s for that panda dial goodness.

 Have another chronograph to suggest for this list?
 Let me know in the comments below.– Anthony

 Last update on 2022-05-22 / Affiliate links / Images from Amazon Product Advertising API